Bulaklı, Yüksekova

 Bulaklı (Memkan, Memekkan) is a village in the Yüksekova District of Hakkâri Province in Turkey.
-The village is populated by Kurds of Doski and Oramar tribes and had a population of 212 in 2022.
+The village is populated by Kurds of Doski and Oramar tribes and had a population of 206 in 2023.

 History

-The village of Bulaklı was previously Nestorian until Sayfo and was bought from the central government by Kurds from different tribal backgrounds creating a mixed tribally-composed village.
+The village of Bulaklı was previously Assyrian until Sayfo and was bought from the central government by Kurds from different tribal backgrounds creating a mixed tribally-composed village.
 The village was populated by 13 Assyrian families in 1850 and 17 families in 1877.

 Population

-Population history of the village from 2000 to 2022:
+Population history from 2007 to 2023: